 Mosaic Latin American Grill is one of three dining options found at Crimson Resort and Spa, an upscale resort located in an exclusive hideaway called Station Zero in Boracay.
 With its tall glass walls and wooden ceiling, the restaurant interiors give the illusion of dining inside an aquarium.

-They serve authentic Latin American cuisine with a local flair, with dishes such as the ‘tirdito ahmunado’ or shrimp ceviche and the ‘pollito con papas’ or thyme-infused spring chicken with roasted potatoes.
-Other signature dishes include ‘adobo al estilo pibil’, a Peruvian style Iberico pork tenderloin, premium beef like the Tomahawk steak, and the ‘clasico tiradito’ a salmon starter made with lime and fresh herbs.
+This restaurant at Crimson Resort and Spa Boracay serves authentic Latin American cuisine with a local flair, with dishes such as the "tirdito ahmunado" or shrimp ceviche and the "pollito con papas" or thyme-infused spring chicken with roasted potatoes.
+Other signature dishes include "adobo al estilo pibil," Peruvian-style Iberico pork tenderloin, premium beef like the Tomahawk steak, and the "clasico tiradito," a salmon starter made with lime and fresh herbs.

 Photo by Lemoni Cafe